vagrant-dotvm/plugin/README.md

 You need to create folder named after your project in `config/projects`.
 In this folder you can create as many YAML files as you want.
 In each one you are able to define multiple machines.
-Where it makes sense you can use %project.path% variable which will be replaced with path to directory where you project lives.

 Example YAML configuration:
 ```yaml